rust-lang/book/src/ch18-03-pattern-syntax.md

 second arm doesn’t have a match guard and therefore matches any `Some` variant.

 There is no way to express the `if x % 2 == 0` condition within a pattern, so the match guard gives us the ability to express this logic.
+The downside of this additional expressiveness is that the compiler doesn't try to check for exhaustiveness when match guard expressions are involved.

 In Listing 18-11, we mentioned that we could use match guards to solve our pattern-shadowing problem.
 Recall that a new variable was created inside the